NCEA Level 3 Design Information Technology 301

 In the final year for Design Information Technology students will focus on their strengths and interests to decide their own pathway for Digital Media, completing two major practical projects that best showcases their skills and knowledge in their chosen Digital Media area.

-In Term One students will develop their literacy and knowledge of complex tools / techniques, standards / conventions and relevant implications.
+In Term One students will develop their literacy and knowledge of Complex Tools / Techniques / Standards / Conventions and Relevant Implications.
 Students will also learn about User Experience Methodologies; user research, usability evaluation, information architecture, user interface design, interaction design, visual design, content strategy and accessibility.
 This will prepare students for their two major practical projects in Terms Two and Three.

 In Term Three students use their design from Term Two to develop and build a Digital solution to a commercial standard.
-This project involves trialing and testing design ideas and then coding to build a final solution.
+This project involves trialing and testing design ideas and then coding to build a final high-quality solution.
 The project involves two standards AS3.8 (91907) 6 Credits and AS3.4 (91903) 4 Credits.

 The External will be completed over Terms Three and Four, with the focus on the students development of their 3.8 and 3.4 project; explaining the digital outcome that was created, analyzing how decisions made affected the development process and explaining how new knowledge and skills guided the development process.

-Students will extend their literacy, communication skills and receive tuition on complex techniques to industry standard including Photoshop, Illustrator, InDesign Interactive Design.
+Students will extend their literacy, communication skills and receive tuition on complex techniques to industry standard including Photoshop, Illustrator.
 Web Development using a full range of JavaScript and HTML5 / CSS3 techniques.
 Learn PHP Form Design and how to make a Responsive Website to suit different screen sizes.

 Assessment